 My career as a U.S. Federal employee and USAF Veteran (totaled) spans more than 42 years.
 (42 years, 2 months, 8 hours, and 47 seconds to be exact).
 I retired from the Federal government on June 24, 2017.
 That day was full of mixed emotions.
 I was sad because I had forged many meaningful relationships and left many friends and co-workers behind whose faces I would probably not see again in person; perhaps on a Facebook page.

 But that day was a happy and bright day as I walked out of the front door of the agency in which I gave more than 22 years to because I knew that I gave it the best I had.
-They knew that too as the many awards I earned.
+They knew that too as the many awards attests to that.
 But it was time to turn another chapter in my life and I knew exactly what I wanted to do.
-I wasn’t one of those “who-could-retire-but-uncertain-and-afraid-to-do-so” type of employee.
+I wasn’t one of those “who-could-retire-but-uncertain-and-afraid-to-do-so” types of employee.
 I wasn’t going to sit in a rocking chair or at some park feeding pigeons.
 I wasn’t afraid, but eager.
 I was more than ready to move on.

 Interestingly, many of my co-workers who were at retirement age (and had the years vested), actually tried to talk me out of retiring from the Federal government.
 But what I realized was that they were afraid.
 They drew strength from my fearlessness.
 Once gone, their source of strength would be gone too.
 When these individuals learned that my retirement was certain, they retired as well.
 Isn’t that something?

-You must place yourself in a position to become independent of the powers who have placed obstacles – and even fences – about you preventing you from escaping to that place of financial and mental independence.
+You must place yourself in a position to become independent of the powers that have placed obstacles – and even fences – about you preventing you from escaping to that place of financial and mental independence.
+Even to that place of freedom of thought and freedom of believing; believing in yourselves and the potential of others.